 It takes approximately a week to get results back from the laboratory from any testing we do, and as such if you are not going to be in the Perth/WA region when these results come back, it may be difficult to provide treatment for any positive results.
 If you are going away interstate or overseas, or work FIFO (Fly in, Fly out), please call us on 9227 0734 to discuss testing options.

 How often should I test?

 The more sex you have the more you need to test.

-1) If you regularly have anal sex without condoms it is advised to test every 3 months.
+1) If you regularly have anal sex or oral sex without condoms it is advised to test every 3 months.

-2) If you always use condoms when you fuck (or get fucked) then frequency of testing depends on the number of sex partners you have.
+2) If you always use condoms when you have anal sex, then frequency of testing depends on the number of sex partners you have.
 Here is a general guide:

 a.
 Have a test after you have had sex with 10 different partners

 b.
 Have a test if someone you have had sex with tests positive to an STI

 c.
 Have a test if you notice the following symptoms:

 i.
 Milky or clear discharge from your penis and/or